Announcements

 Please resubmit your essay to Brightspace with those problems fixed, and I’ll be in a position to reverse those deductions.
 Only reversible deductions can be reversed, so don’t resubmit for anything other than reversible deductions.

 Missing essays.
 If you have not gotten your paper in, please do so as soon as you can.
-In terms of your course grade, you’re better off with any grade, even with a lateness penalty, than a zero for the assignment.
+In terms of your course grade you’re better off with any grade, even with a lateness penalty, than a zero for the assignment.
 Remember also that the lateness penalty is capped at a maximum of 30 points, so turning your paper in, even very late, is better than not doing so.

 Link to My Grades page

-Welcome to Week 7!
+Welcome to Week 13!

-Looking forward to your discussions and reactions.
+Looking forward to an interesting discussion for our last regular meeting.
 See you Tuesday!

 Link to Schedule page